hunteke/temoa/README.txt

 Contains the core Temoa model code.

 2. data_files/
-Containd simple input data (DAT) files for Temoa.
+Contains simple input data (DAT) files for Temoa.
 Note that the file 'utopia-15.dat' represents a simple system called 'Utopia', which is packaged with the MARKAL model generator and has been used extensively for benchmarking exercises.

+3. data_processing/
+Contains several modules to make output graphs, network diagrams, and results spreadsheets.

 3. tools/
 Contains scripts used to conduct sensitivity and uncertainty analysis.
-See README inside this folder for more information.
+See the READMEs inside each subfolder for more information.

 4. docs/
 Contains the source code for the Temoa project manual, in reStructuredText (ReST) format.

+***Creating a Temoa Environment***

+Temoa requires several software elements, and it is most convenient to create a conda environment in which to run the model.
+To begin, you need to have conda installed either via miniconda or anaconda.
+Next, download the environment.yml file, and  place in a new directory named 'temoa-py3.'
+Create this new directory in a location where you wish to store the environment.
+From the command line:

+$ conda env create

+Then activate the environment as follows:

+$ source activate temoa-py3

+This new conda environment contains several elements, including Python 3, a compatible version of Pyomo, matplotlib, numpy, scipy, and two free solvers (GLPK and CBC).

+To download the Temoa source code, either clone the repository or download from GitHub as a zip file.

 ***Running Temoa***

 To run Temoa, you have a few options.
+All commands below should be executed from the top-level 'temoa' directory.

 Option 1 (full-featured):
 Invokes python directly, and gives the user access to